Sale secure play-off spot with win away at Bristol

 |Tries: Naulago, Ibitoye; Pens: MacGinty, Williams; Cons: MacGinty 2

-Sale sealed their place in the Premiership play-offs with a 36-20 win over Bristol at Ashton Gate.
+Sale Sharks sealed their place in the Premiership play-offs with a 36-20 win over Bristol Bears at Ashton Gate.

 Three penalties from George Ford and a Ben Curry try helped Sale to an 11-point lead before Siva Naulago scored for Bristol.